Yours for a Song: Episode status

 The series is believed to have been destroyed as per network practices of the era.
 Two 1963 episodes (January 29 and March 25) are held by the UCLA Film & Television Archive.

 Later use of the concept

-The concept of filling in lyrics to a song as part of a game show would later be revived on the late-2000s shows The Singing Bee and Don't Forget the Lyrics!
+The concept of filling in lyrics to a song as part of a game show was later revived on the late-2000s shows The Singing Bee and Don't Forget the Lyrics!